-- Enjoy listening to longer stories and can remember much of what happens. - Pay attention to more than one thing at a time, which can be difficult - Be able to tell a long story - After listening to a story, be able to tell much of what happened. - Use a wider range of vocabulary. - Understand a question or instruction that has two parts, such as: "Get your coat and wait at the door". - Understand 'why' questions, like "why" do you think the caterpillar got so fat?" - Sing a large repertoire of songs/ nursery rhymes - Be able to talk about familiar books and be able to tell a long story. - Be able to pronounce the following sounds in words: F NG - Use longer sentences of four to six words. - Start a conversation with an adult or a friend and continue it for many turns. - Be able to express a point of view and to debate when they disagree with an adult or a friend, using words as well as actions. - Use talk to organise themselves and their play: "Let's go on a bus...you sit there...I'll be the driver. - Elaborate and discuss how and why they feel e.g. I feel sad because x won't play with me.
+- Enjoy listening to longer stories and can remember much of what happens. - Pay attention to more than one thing at a time, which can be difficult - Be able to tell a long story - After listening to a story, be able to tell much of what happened. - Use a wider range of vocabulary. - Understand a question or instruction that has two parts, such as: "Get your coat and wait at the door". - Answer why questions from two given choices.
+Eg "Why did the caterpillar get so fat?
+Was it because he ate too much or drank too much?" - Sing a large repertoire of songs/ nursery rhymes - Be able to talk about familiar books and be able to tell a long story. - Be able to pronounce the following sounds in words: F NG - Use longer sentences of four to six words. - Start a conversation with an adult or a friend and continue it for many turns. - Develop their communication (may continue to have problems with irregular tenses and plurals, such as 'runned' for 'ran', 'swimmed' for 'swam'.) - Be able to express a point of view and to debate when they disagree with an adult or a friend, using words as well as actions. - Use talk to organise themselves and their play: "Let's go on a bus...you sit there...I'll be the driver. - Elaborate and discuss how and why they feel e.g. I feel sad because x won't play with me. - Use 5-6 words in a sentence. - Shift from one task to another (if you fully obtain their attention) - Use sentences joined up with words like 'because', 'or', 'and'.